Loading...

 Upload your violation notice and CC&Rs.
 Our AI audits them against West Virginia statutes and generates a customized dispute letter with exact statute citations and procedural errors identified.

-No. Under WVUCIOA §36B-3-102, your HOA must provide written notice and an opportunity to be heard before imposing a fine.
-You must receive at least 10 days' notice.
+Read More →No. Under WVUCIOA §36B-3-102, your HOA must provide written notice and an opportunity to be heard before imposing a fine.
+WVUCIOA sets no specific number of days; the notice period comes from your governing documents.
 If the HOA fined you without following this procedure, the fine is procedurally defective and can be challenged in court.

 Document comparable violations at other properties that are not being fined.
 Take timestamped photos, request enforcement records under §36B-3-118, and present this evidence at your hearing.
 Selective enforcement violates the board's fiduciary duty under §36B-3-103 and is a strong defense to your fine.